jwolz/yajhfc/README.txt

 -------

 0.4.1:
-- Support for distribution lists in the phone book
+- Support for distribution lists in the phone book (XML+JDBC only)
 - Support for CSV phone books (for import/export)
 - Support to set the "archive flag" (doneop) for sent faxes